stsy/ffxiv-launcher/README.md

 # ffxiv-launcher
-A FFXIV CLI launcher written in Go
+An unofficial FFXIV cli launcher written in Go
+This launcher is not affiliated with SQUARE ENIX CO., LTD. in any way.